 1. Clean your washing machine frequently

-Perhaps the most obvious way to keep your clothes smelling clean is to keep your washing machine spick and span – and this is a very easy job if you keep on top of it.
+Perhaps the most obvious way to keep your clothes smelling clean is to keep your washing machine spick-and-span – and this is a very easy job if you keep on top of it.

 Once a month, run a hot service wash (60°C or higher) with an empty drum.
 This will rid your machine of any mould and bacteria that can build up if you tend to run lower-temperature (and much more bill-friendly) washes.